Butanol fuel

-Although intriguing in many ways, butanol fuel is rarely economically competitive.

 Genetically modified organisms

 Obtaining higher yields of butanol involves manipulation of the metabolic networks using metabolic engineering and genetic engineering.
-While significant progress has been made fermentation pathways for producing butanol remain inefficient.
+While significant progress has been made, fermentation pathways for producing butanol remain inefficient.
 Titer and yields are low and separation is very expensive.
 As such, microbial production of butanol is not cost-competitive relative to petroleum-derived butanol.

 Although unproven commercially, combining electrochemical and microbial production methods may offer a way to produce butanol from sustainable sources.

 Escherichia coli

 Escherichia coli, or E. coli, is a Gram-negative, rod-shaped bacterium.
 E. coli is the microorganism most likely to move on to commercial production of isobutanol.
 In its engineered form, E. coli produces the highest yields of isobutanol of any microorganism.
 Methods such as elementary mode analysis have been used to improve the metabolic efficiency of E. coli so that larger quantities of isobutanol may be produced.
 E. coli is an ideal isobutanol bio-synthesizer for several reasons: